cope/skeletest/README.md

 	"testExtension": "js",                  // default: "js" - file extension for all test files

-	"considerCyTestFiles": true,            // default: false - if true, skeletest considers test files with .cy extension "useVitest": true,                      // default: false - if true, skeletest uses vitest describe and it for "it.todo" "ignoreMocksFolder": false,             // default: true - if true, skeletest ignores files in all __mocks__ folders
+	"considerCyTestFiles": true,            // default: false - if true, skeletest considers test files with .cy extension "useVitest": true,                      // default: false - if true, skeletest uses vitest describe and test for "test.todo" "useJest": true,                        // default: false - if true, skeletest uses jest describe and it for "it.todo" "ignoreMocksFolder": false,             // default: true - if true, skeletest ignores files in all __mocks__ folders

 	"ignoreSrcFiles": ["file1.ts"...],      // ignore these source files - default: []